Inspector and object properties

-Color: Clicking on the rectangle opens a "Color Select" dialog which allows you to adjust the color and opacity of selected elements.
+Color: Click on the rectangle to open a "Color Select" dialog.
+Adjust the color and opacity of selected elements.

 This category is displayed only when you have selected a mixture of different types of elements, and allows editing of color and visibility only.